OpenLocalizationTestOrg/azure-docs-pr-test.pt-BR/articles/media-services/meda-services-managing-multiple-storage-accounts.md

         static IJob GetJob(string jobId)
         {
-            // Use a Linq select query tooget an updated
+            // Use a Linq select query to get an updated
             // reference by Id.
             var jobInstance =
                 from j in _context.Jobs
                 where j.Id == jobId
                 select j;
-            // Return hello job reference as an Ijob.
+            // Return the job reference as an Ijob.
             IJob job = jobInstance.FirstOrDefault();

             return job;